krammos/TicketsAvailabilityAlerting/README.md

 --timer \<timer-in-seconds\>:  Set every how many seconds the website is searched.

---email \<user-mail\>:         The e-mail of the user to be notified if tickets are available.
+--emails \<user-mails\>:         The e-mail of the users to be notified if tickets are available.